bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 If the goal of employing fairness criteria is to increase or equalize long term well-being over all populations, we’ve just shown that there are scenarios where fairness criteria actually act against this objective.
-In other words, fairness constraints could also reduce welfare in already disadvantaged populations.
+In other words, fairness constraints can also reduce welfare in already disadvantaged populations.
 Constructing an accurate model to forecast the effects that decisions have on population outcomes may help to mitigate possible unanticipated harms of applying fairness constraints.